 Figure 1.
-3R Manipulator with orthogonal axes
+Manipulator with three rotational joints (3R) with orthogonal axes

-By using the powerful algebraic tool Grobner basis, it is possible to obtain analytical expressions of the surfaces of the parameters space that separate the different types of manipulators.
-The annulment of the determinant of Jacobian matrix of the inverse kinematic model (IKM) enables to obtain the others surfaces that separate the various regions of topologies (Corvez and Rouillier, 2002; Baili, 2004; Oliveira et al., 2009).
+A powerful algebraic tool is used: the Grobner basis.
+With this approach, it is possible to obtain analytical expressions of the surfaces of the parameters space that separate the different types of manipulators.
+The annulment of the determinant of Jacobian matrix of the inverse kinematic model (IKM) enables to obtain the other surfaces that separate the various regions for different topologies (Oliveira et al, 2009).
 Thus, it is possible obtain: